kiba/Writings/for_science/chp24_reckoning.md

 Juri faceplammed, wondering if Shiro was actually an agent of Kobayashi instead.

 She grinned silently to herself.
-If Kobayashi was behind this, there was no possiblity of victory after all.
+If Kobayashi was behind this, there was no possibility of victory after all.
 It's all an illusion.
 A wide pervading conspiracy that one can predict and know about in advanced yet cannot do anything about until now?
 That's absolutely laughable.

 ***
+**October 13, 2016**

+Juri stared across the parliament against the opposition leader, member of the pro-Kobayashi fraction.

+Despite the captain's confession of her crimes, which she had certified as not under duress, the pro-Kobayashi fraction didn't shrink as fast as she hoped.

+No, they were stubborn in their support for the captain, throwing every wrench into any proceeding that they can, persuading people on the fence to support their cause.
+Why?
+Just why?
+The immortals had shamed the name of Sidonia through their illegal activities and social manipulation.
+If anything, they should be thrown out of the airlock, every single one of them, even the alleged 'hero' Hiroki Saitou.
+That wasn't likely to happen.
+Sidonia was too civilized to allow that kind of barbaric things to happen.

+"All those who favored the impeachment of Kobayashi and other immortal officers of Sidonia?"

+People pressed their button.

+The votes were instantaneously tallied after everyone finished.
+Fifty-three percent voted 'yes'.

+She smiled.
+Yes, this was a victory.
+Already, she could see the impassive leader's face frown slightly.

+**October 14, 2016**
+**James Archer**

+Diana did not want to talk to her.
+She had heard all that things on the beach and it distrubed her.
+Sasaki was part of that whole conspiracy.

+I didn't blame her, but she wasn't the one in love with Sasaki.
+I was.

+Sasaki voluntarily entered detention along with Kobayashi and the others, but she didn't look the slightest happy about it.
+She looked irritated and angry.

+"Hi," I said through a phone in front of a guard.
+"You looked pissed."

+"Damn right, I am.
+I got time to think about it.
+Kobayashi screwed up.
+She couldn't think of anything better to resolve the situation.
+I am here as part of my duty to Sidonia."